 On September 25, 2017, the Company completed a share repurchase and subscription agreement (the "SPA") with Mr. Xianshou Li, the Company's Chairman and Chief Executive Officer (the "Buyer") for the sale of the Company's manufacturing (including polysilicon, solar wafer, solar cell and solar module manufacturing) and LED distribution businesses.
-The transaction also transferred substantially all of the Group's related indebtedness to Li.
+The transaction also transferred substantially all of the group of ReneSola Ltd and its subsidiaries (collectively, the "Group")'s related indebtedness to Li.
 The transaction resulted in: